 Thank you – for all of your support to date, for looking through this website, for buying my artwork, commissioning me, and for the enthusiastic words that you send.

-In addition to non-fiction nature writing, I also write short stories and novels.
+I also write short stories and novels.
 This has included authoring three children’s books to date.
 The first was published in 2013 and is a precursor to my current series, of which the first was published in December 2016.
 I am in the process of editing the second in the series.

 Illustrations for the first book in the Ember Tor series can be found here.